ckan/ckanext-validation/README.md

 ## Versions supported and requirements

-This extension has been tested with CKAN 2.4 to 2.7.
+This extension is currently tested in CKAN 2.8 and CKAN 2.9.

 It is strongly recommended to use it alongside [ckanext-scheming](https://github.com/ckan/ckanext-scheming) to define the necessary extra fields in the default CKAN schema.

-If you want to use [asynchronous validation](#asynchronous-validation) with background jobs and are using CKAN 2.6 or lower, [ckanext-rq](https://github.com/ckan/ckanext-rq) is also needed.
-Please refer to both READMEs for installation instructions.

 ## Installation